Ontario Highway 401: Eastern Ontario

 Through much of eastern Ontario, Highway 401 is a rural freeway with a grass median.

-From east of Highway 35 and Highway 115 to Cobourg, Highway 401 passes through a mix of agricultural land and forests, maintaining a straight course.
+From east of Highway 35 and Highway 115 to Cobourg, Highway 401 passes through a mix of agricultural lands and forests, maintaining a straight course.

 After exiting Greater Toronto, the freeway passes through the north end of the towns of Port Hope and Cobourg with two interchanges each.
 Just east of Cobourg, the highway narrows to four lanes and the terrain becomes undulating, with the highway routed around hills and through valleys along the shores of Lake Ontario.

 At Trenton, the highway crosses the Trent Canal and returns to an agricultural setting.
-It then crosses the Moira River as it goes through Belleville, before passing through Greater Napanee, then heading eastward to Kingston.
-The Kingston portion of the highway, originally named the Kingston-Bypass, was one of the first sections of the highway to be completed; it is now mostly three lanes each way.
+The highway then crosses the Moira River as it goes through Belleville, before passing through Greater Napanee, then heading eastward to Kingston.
+The Kingston portion of the highway, originally named the "Kingston-Bypass", was one of the first sections of the highway to be completed; it is now mostly three lanes each way.

-Highway 401 ends at the Quebec boundary, where Autoroute 20 continues towards Montreal and the Maritime provinces.
+Highway 401 ends at the Quebec boundary, where Autoroute 20 continues towards Montreal, Quebec City, and the Maritime Provinces.

-East of Kingston, the highway continues through a predominantly agricultural area alongside the St. Lawrence River to Gananoque, where it splits with the Thousand Islands Parkway, one of the original sections of the highway designated in 1952.
+East of Kingston, the highway continues through a predominantly agricultural area alongside the St. Lawrence River to Gananoque, where it splits with the Thousand Islands Parkway ("Scenic Highway"), one of the original sections of the highway designated in 1952.
 The highway runs parallel to the parkway several kilometres inland from the river.
-The Canadian Shield, an ancient geological formation (which starts in Western and Northern Canada), appears through this heavily forested section of the highway.
+The Canadian Shield, an ancient geological formation and shield, appears through this heavily forested section of the highway.
 Highway 401 rejoins the Thousand Islands Parkway immediately southwest of Brockville, now heading northeast.

 The remainder of the highway runs parallel to the former Highway 2 along the shore of the St. Lawrence River within the St. Lawrence Valley.
 Northeast of Brockville is the interchange with Highway 416, which heads north to Ottawa.
-The freeway passes through Johnstown, Cardinal, Iroquois, Morrisburg, Ingleside, Cornwall, and the last towns of Lancaster and South Lancaster.
-At the Ontario–Quebec boundary, Highway 401 becomes Autoroute 20, which continues to Montreal.
+The freeway passes through Johnstown, Cardinal, Iroquois, Morrisburg, Ingleside, Long Sault, Cornwall, and the last towns of Lancaster and South Lancaster.
+At the Ontario–Quebec boundary, Highway 401 becomes Quebec's Autoroute 20, which continues to Montreal.